 Home | Future Students | Degrees & Certificates | Nursing

-Nursing The Nursing Program at Dodge City Community College prepares students for rewarding careers in healthcare through rigorous academic instruction, hands-on clinical experiences, and state-of-the-art simulation training.
-Students may pursue either the Licensed Practical Nurse (LPN) or Registered Nurse (RN) pathway, gaining the knowledge, technical skills, and professional competencies required to deliver safe, evidence-based, patient-centered care.
-Graduates are prepared to sit for the NCLEX-PN or NCLEX-RN licensure examinations and to enter the nursing workforce serving hospitals, clinics, long-term care facilities, and community health settings.
+The Nursing Program at Dodge City Community College prepares students for rewarding careers in healthcare through rigorous academic instruction, hands-on clinical experiences, and state-of-the-art simulation training.
+Students gain the knowledge, technical skills, and professional competencies required to deliver safe, evidence-based, patient-centered care.
+Learners may complete the Associate Degree Nurse (A.D.N.) pathway or opt out after the first year to pursue licensure as a Practical Nurse (PN).

 Click Here to Apply or For More Information